 The timeout, which is the wait period for VMware Tools, is five minutes for all guest‐related commands.

-General commands include commands that list all running virtual machines, upgrade the virtual machine hardware version, install VMware Tools in the guest operating system, and delete virtual machines.
-Additionally, you can clone a virtual machine image to another virtual machine.
+General commands include commands that list all running virtual machines, upgrade the virtual machine hardware version, install VMware Tools in the guest operating system, check the current status of VMware Tools, and delete virtual machines.
+Also, you can clone a virtual machine to create a copy of the virtual machine.